 I can’t believe that Christmas is just a few short weeks away!
 I have a fun recipe for you today that is both adorable and delicious.
-Melting Snowmen Cookie Balls, a recipe from the folks at KRAFT.
+Melting Snowmen Cookie Balls.

 For as long as I can remember, I have been the baker in my family.
 Even as a teenager I was assembling plates full of holiday goodies such as fudge, crispy treats, peanut butter balls and of course Christmas cookies.
 Nobody even asks me what I’m bringing to holiday get parties and get togethers, because it is always dessert!

 In recent years my oldest daughter has gotten more involved in the baking as well and she loves taking treats to friends, family and teachers.
 I love sharing the tradition of baking at the holidays with her, and showing her how to make many of the recipes that I grew up with at the holidays, while creating and trying new ones together.
 While we often focus on the end results of cooking or baking, so much can be said for the time spent together in the process of creating.

 There is something special to me about baking for others and creating edible gifts.
 Cooking or baking for our friends and family has a personal touch that can often be lost in this digital age.
 While I love to put together combo plates with lots of goodies, it’s also fun to know that certain people love the peanut butter balls or peppermint bark, and make them their own edible gift of their favorite item.

 The Melting Snowmen Cookie Balls I’m sharing with you today are perfect for your Christmas cookie trays, holiday dessert tables and gift giving.
 These Melting Snowmen Cookie Balls are no bake, quick to make and cute as can be.
 By combining crushed chocolate sandwich cookies and PHILADELPHIA Cream Cheese, a delicious truffle like cookie ball is created, which is dipped in white chocolate and decorated very simply to create cute little snowmen.